-You are encouraged to provide a links to albany.edu.
+You are encouraged to provide links back to www.albany.edu.

-Do not post confidential or proprietary information about the University or fellow employees.
+Do not post confidential or proprietary information about the University, faculty, staff or student.
 Never comment on anything related to legal matters, litigation, or any parties in litigation with the University.

 No product endorsements.